Library Instruction Services

 Librarians partner with instructors to design and test library assignments, to teach with library resources, and to create bibliographies.
 Sessions cover areas like library research strategies, critical thinking skills, information literacy, and scholarly communication.

 - Composition I Courses Library instruction is provided for students in Composition I classes through the Instruction Department of the Undergraduate Library.
 These include RHET 101, RHET 102, RHET 105, CMN 111, CMN 112, ESL 112, and ESL 115.
 Instructors for these classes may request a session where librarians will work with your students to improve their research skills and become independent critical thinkers.
+To schedule a class visit the Undergraduate Library’s Information for Instructors and Faculty page.

 - Find Your Subject Library to Request a Course-Based Instruction Session Instructors who need course-based instruction not covered below should contact their subject library for details on what instructional services they provide, or get help identifying the right librarian to work with by contacting Lisa Janicke Hinchliffe, Coordinator for Information Literacy Services and Instruction, at email@example.com.